-Green Adelaide is responsible for management of water resources in the Adelaide metropolitan area (view map of area).
+Green Adelaide regulates water resources in the Adelaide metropolitan area (view map of area).

 This includes overseeing the implementation of the new Adelaide Plains Water Allocation Plan.
 This plan details the rules around licensing, allocation and management of groundwater and wells.

-Some activities can have adverse impacts on the health and condition of Adelaide’s water and the ecosystems that depend on them, as well as on other water users.
+Some activities can have adverse impacts on the health and condition of Adelaide’s waterways.

-So if you are planning to build a structure or carry out an activity that may impact on a surface water resource or a watercourse this is what we call a water affecting activity and you may need to apply for a permit.
+If you are planning to build a structure or carry out an activity that may impact on a surface water resource or a watercourse this is what we call a water affecting activity and you may need to apply for a Water Affecting Activity Permit.